 Through cycling and walking I have travelled across Scotland and achieved things I never thought possible.

 Last year I cycled the length of the Outer Hebrides from Barra to Lewis.
 The 186 miles took me 5 days amidst a mixture of beautiful and tricky weather.
 It was an inspiring trip and I saw sights that were quite amazing.
 Without doubt, the most amazing place I visited on my journey was Callanish.
-This neolithic stone circle on the west coast of Lewis is a remarkable sight in more ways than one.
-Its shear scale is breathtaking, but its significance and purpose have baffled archaeologists for hundreds of years.

 The first thing that struck me about Callanish was its size.
 Most standing stones that I had encountered before then had been about 5 feet high.
 Some of the Callanish stones tower 3 metres into the sky.
 Secondly, there are many of them, 42 in total.
 They are of various heights and sizes and how people of the time got them into position is quite remarkable.
 These stones are a minimum of 4000 years old, but possibly as old as 6000 years.
 That thought alone blew my mind.